doctorfree/RoonCommandLine/markdown/roon.1.md

 's' specifies use relative_step method volume setting

-'num' can be absolute, a percentage, and negative or positive
+'num' can be absolute (in the range 0-100) or relative (negative or positive)

+Outputs are queried and the specified volume level converted to dB if necessary

 **-z** zone
 : Selects the Roon Zone in which to play